Suspended License in Oklahoma

 What’s the Difference between License Suspension and Revocation?

-With a suspension, your license is temporarily disabled.
+With an Oklahoma license suspension, your license is temporarily disabled.
 The most common reason for suspensions is a driver accruing too many points within a specified period of time.
 You can also receive an immediate suspension for a single serious driving violation, including driving under the influence of alcohol, violation of insurance law, failing to stop after an accident, and even failing to report name/address changes to the DPS.

 A revocation is much more serious than a suspension.
 A revocation permanently invalidates your license, and you will have to apply for a brand new one after the revocation period has ended.
 License revocations are generally reserved for the most serious traffic violations and for habitual offenders.
 The revocation period in Oklahoma can last as long as three years, and the process to reinstate is long and tedious.
 A revoked license will stay on your permanent record, potentially damaging your reputation, and definitely making things harder on you.
 A revoked license is often accompanied by misdemeanors, felonies, and jail time depending on the violation.